Batukhann/object_tracking_via_simulation/README.md

 At the same time, some parameters of the drone need to be adjusted.
 We shared the settings we use in the Settings folder.

+There are 3 scripts in the project.
+The Location Tracker python file tracks the object by knowing the location of the vehicle.
+We created a dataset using this script.
+The Tracker w Vector Python file was written to track the vehicle by processing images.
+There are scripts in the Helper Functions python file to draw graphs and perform various calculations.

+Required environment and library settings
+There should be drone named my_drone in airsim settings and car my_car in unreal engine environment.
+OpenCV 4.5.5.64
+Tornado 4.5.3
+Numpy
+MatPlotLib